Chapter 4 - Rest

 When his mouth parted and he matured the kiss, she was completely taken.
 Each sweep of his tongue, each slide of his fingers and movement of his lips kept her mind on him and him only.

 For a long time, he just kissed her.
-Sakura's eyes were tired and kept closing but she fought it all the way.
+Sakura's eyes were tired and remained closed but she fought it all the way.
 Kakashi slid down a little to press gentle kisses along her throat and collarbone and she ran her fingers though his hair and sighed softly.

 But each kiss was slower, each movement filled with less effort.
 The adrenaline laden hours before had taken its toll on both of them and as Sakura's breathing grew heavy, Kakashi laid his head down on the pillow next to her and closed his eyes as well.